+Installation of the OCS is now complete.
+Construction crews have been shifted to regulation work.
 Timely completion of the OCS continues to be the major challenge facing BBII.
 BBII has been unable to achieve its productivity objectives despite having mobilized additional management personnel, added work crews, and brought equipment from the UK to mitigate this problem.
 The plan that includes 31 targeted weekend rail service shutdowns was initiated on February 11, 2023, but thus far the productivity goals have not been met.
 BBII has engaged a sub-contractor who is furnishing four (4) additional crews to help regulate the installed OCS.
-Installation of the OCS is expected to be complete in mid-September, with regulation of the wires finishing somewhat later.
-Construction crews will be shifted to regulation work after OCS construction is completed.